raspberrypilearning/editor-hello-world/en/step_13.md

 --- task ---

+➡️ Store the random number in a variable.
+➡️ Multiply the number by the 🔥 emoji to print the emoji a number of times equal to the dice roll.

+--- /task ---

 In Python you can multiply strings such as emojis or whole words by a number, so they print out several times.

-Change your function to store the random number in a variable called `roll`, then print it out.
+Store the random number in a variable called `roll`.

---- /task ---

-Your code should look like this:

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 10
+line_highlights: 12
+---
+# Function definitions
+def roll_dice():
+    roll = randint(1,6)
+--- /code ---

+Multiply the random number stored in `roll` by the 🔥 emoji, and print the result.

+--- code ---
+---
+language: python
+line_numbers: true
+line_number_start: 10
-line_highlights: 12-13
+line_highlights: 13
 ---
 # Function definitions
 def roll_dice():